The Path to Proton Structure at One-Percent Accuracy: Fitting methodology

 \subsubsection{Positivity of PDFs and physical observables}

 Hadron-level cross-sections are non-negative quantities, because they are probability distributions.
 However, PDFs beyond LO are not probabilities, and thus they may be negative.
-The reason is that, beyond LO, PDFs are defined by performing a collinear subtraction on partonic cross-sections.
+The reason is that, beyond LO, PDFs include a collinear subtraction which is necessary in order for the partonic cross-sections to be finite.
 Whether they remain positive or not then depends on the form of the subtraction, i.e. on the factorization scheme.
 Consequently, in previous NNPDF determinations, in order to exclude unphysical PDFs, we imposed positivity of a number of cross-sections, by means of Lagrange multipliers which penalize PDF configurations leading to negative physical observables.
 Specifically, we imposed positivity of the $F_2^u$, $F_2^d$, $F_2^s$, and $F_{L}$ structure functions and of the flavor-diagonal Drell-Yan rapidity distributions $\sigma_{{\rm DY},u\bar{u}}$, $\sigma_{{\rm DY},d\bar{d}}$, $\sigma_{{\rm DY},s\bar{s}}$.
 However, since this set of positivity observables is not exhaustive, in some extreme kinematic regions physical observables (e.g. very high-mass $W'$ production) could still become negative within uncertainties.

-It was recently shown in Ref.~\cite{Candido:2020yat} that PDFs for individual quark flavors and the gluon in the $\overline{\rm MS}$ factorization scheme are non-negative.
-We thus now also impose this positivity condition along with the constraint of positivity of physical cross-sections discussed above.
+It was recently shown in Ref.~\cite{Candido:2020yat} that PDFs for individual quark flavors and the gluon in the $\overline{\rm MS}$ factorization scheme are non-negative.\footnote{It has been recently~\cite{Collins:2021vke} argued that the positivity argument of Ref.~\cite{Candido:2020yat} only holds if the ultraviolet renormalization scale used to define PDFs is chosen to be high enough, and that PDFs renormalized at low enough scale can become negative.
+This is relevant when comparing PDFs extracted from high-energy processes with those computed as lattice matrix elements~\cite{Lin:2017snn,Constantinou:2020hdm}, as well as when extending factorization as low scales, as emphasized in Ref.~\cite{Collins:2021vke}.
+However, here we focus on PDFs extracted from and relevant for the computation of high-scale hard processes.
+The independence of NNPDF results on the cutoff used to remove low-scale data was studied in Ref.~\cite{Ball:2013gsa} in the framework of NNPDF2.3, and holds with stronger arguments for more recent NNPDF sets, based on a dataset dominated by hadron collider data, see also Sect.~\ref{subsec:reduced} below.} We thus now also impose this positivity condition along with the constraint of positivity of physical cross-sections discussed above.
 Indeed, note that the positivity of $\overline{\rm MS}$ PDFs is neither necessary nor sufficient in order to ensure cross-section positivity~\cite{Candido:2020yat}: they are independent (though of course related) constraints that limit the space of acceptable PDFs.